GianMarcoOddo/rmpy/rmpy/README.md

 - yf_npVaR_summary_single(ticker, position, start_date, end_date, freq="daily", alpha=0.01, display=display)

 This function yf_npVaR_summary_single calculates the quantile non-parametric Value at Risk (VaR) for a SINGLE stock position using historical prices obtained from Yahoo Finance (yfinance).
 This function is useful to visualize some risk metrics of the single asset npVaR.

+Non-parametric VaR is a risk management technique that uses a variety of statistical techniques, such as historical simulation, to estimate the distribution of returns without relying on any specific probability distribution.

 #### Args: